 sudo apt install gitlab-ce

-This command will take some time to complete Gitlab installation on Ubuntu.
-This will install all the required services like Nginx, PostgreSQL, Redis etc.
+This command will take some time to complete the Gitlab installation on Ubuntu.
+This will install all the required services like Nginx, PostgreSQL, Redis, etc.

 Step 2 – Configuring Gitlab

 Edit the Gitlab configuration file